james-schaefer/training_journal/climbing_training_w13.md

         - first time climbing 20 mins crack with no rests!
         - felt so good at one point I found  a brief no-hands rest.
         - so excited!
+        - today was the first time ever I taped my feet under my shoes to try and eliminate foot pain...

 -------------------------------------------------------